 Evaluation of Type C Materials: Like Type B materials, Type C materials are also covered in assignments, labs, and module tests.
-However, students only get one attempt at Type C assessments as opposed to Type B's/B+'s where later/better scores can replace earlier/lower scores.
+However, unlike Type B/B+ grades, later/better scores in Type C RLOs will not replace earlier/lower scores, rather the type C grade will be the average of all Type C opportunities for that RLO.
 Top Up assessments will not normally include an opportunity to improve the portion of your grade corresponding to Type C questions.
 These questions will be clearly identified on all assessments.